nodejs/package-maintenance/README.md

 ## Goals

-* Define and document how to prioritize which packages are key to the Node.js ecosystem and how/what assistance can/should be provided.
+* Define and document how to prioritize which packages are key to the Node.js ecosystem, and how/what assistance can/should be provided.
-  One of the key aspects of this is understanding what communication channels we need in order to be able to identify when specific issues are slowing migration from one Node.js version to another or causing friction in the ecosystem in some other way.
+  One key aspect is understanding what communication channels are needed in order to identify when specific issues are slowing migration from one Node.js version to another, or causing friction in the ecosystem.
-* Building and documenting guidance, tools and processes that businesses can use to identify packages on which they depend, and then to use this information to be able to build a business case that supports their organization and developers helping to maintain those packages.
+* Building and documenting guidance, tools and processes so businesses can identify the packages they depend on.
+  Businesses can use the information to build a business case which supports both the organization and developers helping to maintain those packages.
-* Documenting a backlog and providing resources that help businesses identify how their developers can ramp up and get engaged to help.
-Test and validate a workflow by helping with some issues that are slowing migration to Node.js 10.x.
+* Documenting a backlog and providing resources to help businesses identify how their developers can contribute, and get engaged.
+Developers can test and validate a workflow to help with issues slowing migration to Node.js 10.x.
-* Building, documenting and evangelizing guidance, tools and processes (for example LTS for modules) that make it easier for maintainers to manage multiple streams and accept help from those who depend on their module.
+* Building, documenting and evangelizing guidance, tools and processes (for example LTS for modules) can make it easier for maintainers to manage multiple streams, and accept help from those who depend on their module.

 ## Joining